jankapunkt/meteor-react-native-starter/README.md

 Now you should be good to go for the workshop!

+## Install Expo Go on your development device

+With the "Expo Go" app you are able to build your dev builds without further configuration or emulators.
+You can also build cross-platform and test both Android and iOs without the need for Android SDK or XCode, Expo covers all that for you.

+If you still prefer an emulator, please install them on your own behalf.

 ## Questions

 If you have questions or problems with the installation, please leave an issue.